How to be Successful in College: Advice for College Freshmen & Beyond

 - Alumna Sheila Beane '19 said, “Be upfront with friends and family that you will be doing school work and studying, so you won't be as available as you were before classes started.
 If you have specific times set aside for that purpose, tell everyone not to call or interrupt you during that period.
 It's so much easier to focus without constant interruptions.”

-- Maureen DiTomaso, a College for America student pursuing her AA in General Studies, said, “Be kind to yourself.
+- Maureen DiTomaso, a student pursuing her associate degree in general studies, said, “Be kind to yourself.
 You are learning something new and different.
 It’s not a race to the end but a journey.
 Sometimes a misstep can be the most valuable learning moment.”

 8. Take a Break When You Need It